spences10/scottspence.com/posts/2022/07/19/getting-set-up-with-storyblok-and-sveltekit/index.md

 changes, like a navbar and footer.
 This is also the place to initialise Storyblok for use across the project.

+To load data before the page loads I'll use the `<script context="module">` script tags to initialise the Storyblok client.

-I'll add in add the access token for the Storyblok project here and import the components needed for use in the `storyblokInit` function from the `lib` folder.
+I'll add in the access token for the Storyblok project here and import the components needed for use in the `storyblokInit` function from the `lib` folder.

 ```svelte
 <script context="module">